bitwiseshiftleft/factorio-router/README.md

 Manual routers do not have any form of priority.
 An item is either requested by a port, or it is not.

+Manual routers are currently in a rougher state than smart ones, and are not enabled by default.

 ## Smart routers, requesters and providers

 **TODO:** Requesters and providers aren't in the mod yet, but they can be built with circuit-controlled belts and combinators.